Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Abstract

 \section{Abstract}

-In this paper we give a classification of symplectic birational involutions of manifolds of $OG10$-type.
-We approach this classification with three techniques - via involutions of the Leech lattice, via involutions of cubic fourfolds and finally lattice enumeration via a modified Kneser's neighbour algorithm.
-In particular, the classification consists of three involutions with an explicit geometric realisation via cubic fourfolds, and three exceptional involutions which cannot be obtained by any known construction.
+We give a complete classification of symplectic birational involutions of manifolds of $OG10$ type.
+We approach this classification with three techniques --- via involutions of the Leech lattice, via involutions of cubic fourfolds and finally lattice enumeration via a modified Kneser's neighbour algorithm.
+The classification consists of three involutions with an explicit geometric realisation via cubic fourfolds, and three exceptional involutions which cannot be obtained by any known construction.